 Once the Theyra has been consumed by the recipient, the imprinting process begins.
 During this time it is possible the recipient may not even know what is going on, as the Theyra copies and transcribes all the mental history, personality, likes, dislikes, and overall ‘being’ of the recipient into itself.
 Some have reported hearing the “new them” talk during this phase, but the evidence on this is inconclusive at best.

-After the imprinting process has finished, the Necco sets of a chain of events as the proper transformation begins.
-The Necco sends out a signal for materials chosen for the form (as dictated by the imprinting process), the materials pulling towards them in a rather aggressive fashion.
+After the imprinting process has finished, the Theyra sets of a chain of events as the proper transformation begins.
+The Theyra sends out a signal for materials chosen for the form (as dictated by the imprinting process), the materials pulling towards them in a rather aggressive fashion.
 Typically another Sweetling will be around to help with this process, however in the event that they are not, the core will naturally increase the desire to consume the chosen material, drawing the recipient closer to their change.
 The materials will travel towards the individual's body, filling out the new shape and covering their body as the original form breaks down underneath.
-A momentary blackout typically occurs as consciousness transfers to the Necco, but it rarely lasts more than a couple of seconds.
+A momentary blackout typically occurs as consciousness transfers to the Theyra, but it rarely lasts more than a couple of seconds.
 The chosen sweets continue to fill the body until the Sweetling is complete in their base form.

-If the Necco is not given access to the base material of its new body for a full three days after imprinting, the process will be canceled, and conversion into a Sweetling will not occur.
+If the Theyra is not given access to the base material of its new body for a full three days after imprinting, the process will be canceled, and conversion into a Sweetling will not occur.